-MaidSafeCoin (MAID): What it is and where to get it
+MaidSafeCoin (MAID): What is it and where to get it

-Promising a safe coin for the SAFE network.
+A safe coin for the SAFE network.

-MaidSafeCoin (MAID) is the native token of the MaidSafe SAFE (Secure Access For Everyone) network, which you can access through the SAFE browser.
+MaidSafeCoin is the native token of the MaidSafe SAFE (Secure Access For Everyone) network, which you can access through the SAFE browser.

 You can use the coin to purchase SAFE network services, with prices automatically set based on available resources and user demand.